HasanK404/OS-LAB-2/README.md

 3. `echo`: is used to print a message.
 4. `date`: prints the current date and time.

+`myshell` able to take its command line input from a file.

+  Try these to test out:
+- create a simple batch file named batchfile with a few commands.
+You can modify it or add more commands as needed.
+Open a text editor and create a file named batchfile.
+Add the following commands to the file:

+  1. `echo This is a batch file`
+  2. `ls`
+  3. `pwd`

+- Save the file.
+Now, you can run your shell in batch mode using the following command:

+   `./myshell batchfile`

 # Installation & Usage
 To install `myshell`, follow these steps:
 1. Clone the repository to your local machine.